Skip to main content

 Getting notifications

-We can read the load outcome and send it to slack webhook with dlt.
+We can read the load outcome and send it to a Slack webhook with dlt.

 # Import the send_slack_message function from the dlt library